NateWr/food-and-drink-menu/readme.txt

 *	Initial release

 == Upgrade Notice ==

+= 1.2.2 =
+This minor update just indicates its been tested with WordPress 3.9.

 = 1.2.1 =
 This update fixes an error that occurs when using the plugin with WordPress Multisite as well as a PHP Notice that could occur if the shortcode was called outside of the loop.